top of page

 After all, in rulership, you cannot please everyone, and that is the same when it comes to said concepts.

-By doing so, the state fails to understand that it alienates some of its population, by forcing on them the same limitations that religious people place on themselves anyway.
+Either way, the state may fail to understand that it alienates some of its population, by forcing on them the same limitations that religious people place on themselves anyway.

 So, the question is, if the religious are disciplined enough to follow their own path religiously (no pun intended), then why should that path be imposed on the rest of the population?